christianwcweiss/Udacity-Datastructures-and-Algorithms/Chapter 2/Exercise 1.md

 ## Exercise 1

-Data Structures:
+### Data Structures:
 I chose a double linked list and a dictionary for this exercise.
-Alternatively to the linked list I could have also used an array, since an array is built-in as a double linked list would work.
+Alternatively to the linked list I could have also used an array, since an array is built-in as a double linked list.
 The exercise wants to store key-value pairs, with the twist, that if it's full the oldest element gets removed.
 Storing key-value pairs is straight forward -> Dictionary